offen/offen/docs/docs/offen-fair-web-analytics/running-offen/tutorials/configuring-deploying-offen-docker.md

 __Heads Up__
 {: .label .label-red }

-Offen will start without these values being set, but you will not be able to reset your password or invite new users without email being set up correctly.
+Offen Fair Web Analytics will start without these values being set, but you will not be able to reset your password or invite new users without email being set up correctly.
 If you want to skip it for now, you can always add these at a later time though.

 ---